Claim your freebie!

 What plans do you have in place to allow you to live this ideal retirement?

-I have my teacher’s pension, which won’t go that far!
 I also have other investments, including a rental property, designed to give us the financial freedom to allow us to retire early.
-At present we don’t have enough, but I have set goals and targets, which will allow us to reach the point of freedom.
-That picture I have in my mind of driving away in our camper van on day one of our European adventure keeps pulling me towards that dream.
+At present we don't have enough, but I have set goals and targets, which will allow us to reach the point of freedom.
+That picture I have in my mind of driving away in our camper van on day one of our European adventures keeps pulling me towards that dream.

 Would you like the financial freedom to make choices that work for you and your family?

 I hope that you have enjoyed reading my post about how I use money to create the life that I want.
-Check out the inspiring stories of other people who are using money to create a life that works for them in the Finance for Freedom series.
+Check out the inspiring stories of other people who are using money to create a life that works for them in the creating financial security series.

 Would you like to get free help and inspiration to live a happier, healthier and wealthier life?
 Please pop along and join my women's only Your Money Sorted Facebook group - I would love to have you on board.